Figma vs InVision 2026: Which Design Tool Actually Wins?

 Security & Compliance

 Both tools are SOC 2 Type II certified.
-Figma's Enterprise tier includes SSO/SAML, advanced admin controls, audit logging, and data residency options — EU data residency is available, which matters more than people expect for teams with international compliance requirements.
-Guest access controls and branch permissions are granular enough to satisfy most enterprise IT requirements.
+Figma's Enterprise tier includes SSO/SAML, advanced admin controls, audit logging, and data residency options — EU data residency is available, which matters more than expected for teams with international compliance requirements.
+Guest access controls and branch permissions are granular enough for most enterprise IT requirements.

 InVision Enterprise matches most of these: SSO, audit logs, advanced permissions, and data residency.
-Given InVision's laser focus on enterprise, compliance features are clearly a priority — and it shows in the implementation detail.
+Given InVision's focus on enterprise, compliance features are clearly a priority — and it shows.
+InVision's compliance maturity for heavily regulated industries is arguably slightly stronger, though it's pretty close.

 Pros and Cons